ChalkTalk/backend-interview/README.md

 There is a Q&A and an example section at the end of the file, which may help you to complete this challenge faster.

-If you decide to continue with this process, **write us back WHEN** you expect to submit your solution before you begin implementing it.
-This is really important so we can better arrange to wait for you, specially if you want to take a little bit longer.

-If you decide NOT to continue with this process, let us know! ...
-So we stop spamming you with reminders.

 We sincerely thank you for your interest and your time.

 Best,